-Sometimes, it can feel like every time you go to the gym, you’re stuck in a rat race…doing the same routine over and over again.
+Sometimes, it can feel like every time you workout, you’re stuck in a rat race…doing the same routine over and over again.
 You’re pushing yourself, but you’re just tired of the same ol’ stuff.

 You’re not alone!
 If you find yourself tiring of your regular habits, I’ve got your back….and your abs, and arms, and legs 🙂

-For me exercising is fun.
-When I jump onto the treadmill, I start feeling creative and thinking about my next project.
+For me, exercising is fun.
+When I head outside for a run, I start feeling creative and thinking about my next project.
 During strength training, I enjoy visualizing how my body is working.
 But I realize that’s not the case for everyone, and staying motivated can be a challenge.
 And let’s face it, if you lose interest then your commitment is tested and finding excuses to skip the gym can become all too easy.

 Most of us are creatures of habit and fall into certain patterns, but it can be refreshing to mix things up.
 If you always start your workout by concentrating on your upper body, switch the order and work your lower body first.
 Then take it a step further.
 Instead of doing your quads first, exercise your hamstrings.